 SIPs Frequently Asked Questions

 Structural insulated panels (SIPs) are high performance building panels used in floors, walls, and roofs for residential and light commercial buildings.
-The panels are typically made by sandwiching a core of rigid foam plastic insulation between two structural skins of oriented strand board (OSB).
+The panels are typically made by sandwiching a core of rigid EPS foam insulation between two structural skins of oriented strand board (OSB).
 Other skin material can be used for specific purposes.
 SIPs are manufactured under factory controlled conditions and can be custom designed for each home.
 The result is a building system that is extremely strong, energy efficient and cost effective.
-Building with SIPs will save you time, money and labor.
+Building with SIPs will save you time, money, and labor.

 The construction of a SIP home or commercial building begins with the construction documents.
 Once the construction documents are in the hands of an Extreme professional, they are converted to SIP shop drawings that give the dimensions of each individual panel.
 The shop drawings are reviewed by the builder, engineer, the building owner, and other involved parties.
 Once the shop drawings are finalized, the SIPs are fabricated and shipped to the jobsite for installation.

 R-values for SIPs depend on the thickness of the SIP and the type of core material that is used.
 Static R-values,rate the effectiveness of insulating material.
 However, they do not accurately describe how products perform in a real world setting.
 When fiberglass or other types of insulation are installed, they are installed around structural members made of wood or metal which have a very poor insulating value.
 Field-installed insulation materials are also prone to installation imperfections.
 The Department of Energy’s Oak Ridge National Laboratory has studied and tested the performance of entire wall assemblies in large sections.
 The resulting whole-wall R-value data reveals that a 4.5” SIP wall rated at R-14 outperformed a 2”x6” wall with R-19 fiberglass insulation.

 SIP homes go up faster than traditionally framed buildings.
 A properly trained SIP installation crew can reduce labor costs by more than 50 percent compared to traditional stick framing, according to a third party study conducted by the R.S.
 Means unit of Reed Construction Data.

 Panels can be manufactured as big as 8- by 24-ft., so entire walls can be put up quickly, reducing dry-in time.
 SIPs can be supplied as ready to install building components when they arrive at the jobsite, eliminating the time needed to perform individual jobsite operations of framing, insulating and sheathing stick-framed walls.
 Window openings may be precut in the panels, and depending on the size, a separate header may not need to be installed.
 Electrical chases are typically provided in the core of panels, so there is no need to drill through studs for wiring.

 Because SIPs are prefabricated, the amount of additional framing required is minimal.
 SIPs are always straight and true, there are far fewer callbacks, no culling studs, or need to straighten walls.
 SIPs also provide a uniform nailing surface for both interior and exterior finishing.

 Builders can save money through decreased construction and labor costs.
 The superior whole wall R-values and building tightness capable with SIPs allow HVAC equipment to be downsized and ductwork to be minimized.
 Builders can also significantly reduce jobsite waste disposal and temporary heat during construction.
 Homeowners that incorporate other energy efficient features with SIP construction can benefit from the energy efficiency of a SIP home with reductions in heating and cooling costs of 50 percent or more, possible qualification for Energy Efficient Mortgages, and higher appraised value.

 Pricing information can be obtained by contacting any of SIPA’s Manufacturer or Dealer/Distributor members.
 However, the material price does not reflect the labor savings capable with SIP construction.
 A study conducted by the R.S.
 Means unit of Reed Construction Data shows that building with SIPs can reduce framing labor needs by as much as 55 percent over conventional wood framing.
 Builders can also expect decreased jobsite waste disposal costs and savings on HVAC equipment.
 Energy-efficient SIP buildings demand a higher market price because of the utility savings they offer to home buyers.
 When all these factors are considered, building with SIPs is often less expensive than other building systems.

 Extremely!
 Its all about energy efficiency

 Structural insulated panels are one of the most environmentally responsible building systems available.
 A SIPs building envelope provides high levels of insulation and is extremely airtight, meaning the amount of energy used to heat and cool a home can be cut by up to 50 percent.
 The energy that powers homes and commercial buildings is responsible for a large portion of greenhouse gasses emitted into the atmosphere.
 By reducing the amount of energy used in buildings, architects, builders, and homeowners can contribute to a clean environment for the future.